 Yes.
 The staff and facilities are professional and excel in their fields.
 Plymouth itself and its location are fantastic too.
 The Barbican and Hoe are stunning and there are plenty of things to see and do.

 Inspired by this story?

 For more information about studying coastal engineering, please visit our MSc Coastal Engineering page.
-For more information about our range of courses within the School of Marine Science and Engineering, please visit the school page.
+For more information about our range of courses within the School of Engineering, please visit the school page.

 Want to find similar alumni?